cybertraining-dsc/fa20-523-316/project/project.md

 Based on the above discussion, we assume similar behavior amongst the users of our dataset and believe that there will be a  high number of one-to-one messaging indicating interactive political dialogue.

-### Hypothesis 3: Popular terms in Twitter discussion are significant real-world events and plays major role in elections:
+### Hypothesis 3: Popular terms in Twitter discussion are significant real-world events and plays major role in elections.

 Several studies have been conducted to conclude Twitter is used as a real-time latest news identification tool and studies have claimed that based on trending topics active period of tweets showed that as many as 85% of topics are headlines or persistent in real-world news.

 Analysis of daily tweets during the US- election 2020 provides us current news events taking place in the real world.
 We analyzed high-frequency terms to justify our hypothesis.

-## 8. Results:
+## 8. Results

 In this section, we present the results of the data analysis performed throughout the study.
 With the help of some prefatory findings, we understood the sentiment of the data, found the numerical statistics of the positive and negative tweets, and set a trend that successfully predicted the results of the 2020 U.S. presidential elections.
 Through the help of profound data analysis, we validated our hypotheses presented in the previous section.